 By JOEY CAPPELLETTI Associated Press/Report for America

-Whitmer wasn’t physically harmed.
-The FBI, which was secretly embedded in the group, broke things up by fall.
+Whitmer was not physically harmed.
+The FBI was secretly embedded in the group and made 14 arrests.

 In state court, three men recently were given lengthy sentences for assisting Fox earlier in the summer of 2020.
 Five more are awaiting trial in Antrim County, where Whitmer’s vacation home is located.

-When the plot was extinguished, Whitmer, a Democrat, blamed then-President Donald Trump, saying he had given “comfort to those who spread fear and hatred and division.”
+When the plot was extinguished, Whitmer blamed then-President Donald Trump, saying he had given “comfort to those who spread fear and hatred and division.”
 In August, 19 months after leaving office, Trump said the kidnapping plan was a “fake deal.”

 Associated Press Writer Ed White in Detroit contributed to this story.
 Joey Cappelletti is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.